ellefeg/assembly2orf/README.md

 $ nohup ./TriggerPipeline.sh > TransPipeline_nohup.out 2>&1&
 ```

+Note: if you want to change any of the settings to the various commands, make sure you also change the relevant lines that write to the file ""$sample"_specfile" - this will be important for making sure you write up the correct methods in your papers

 # Software overview
 **Run_TransPipeline.sh** will loop through each sample of interest specified in **input_param**.
 Therefore, the whole script will be run for Sample A, then again for Sample B, etc.